wessaunders/coding-guidelines/react-guidelines.md

 - Order component methods in the following order:
 1. Hooks declarations
-2. state assignments
+2. State assignments
-3. select assignments
+3. Select assignments
-4. lifecycle events
+4. Lifecycle events
-5. all other functions in alphabetical order
+5. All other functions in alphabetical order
-6. return
+6. Return
 > Why?
 Keeping the methods in order encourages consistency, and putting all the defined (other) functions in alphabetical order does the same.
 It also makes it much more obvious if a function has accidentally been declared twice or has been repeated.
 ```
 import React, { useEffect, useState } from 'react';